cl0713/vota/README.md

 ![Demo video](assets/demo-vota.mp4)

 ## Overview
 This repository contains instructions and files for setting up a virtualized 5G/6G testbed from our [paper](assets/OpenRIT6G_2025_VOTA.pdf).
-(Not completed yet)

 ## Our setup
 - Workstation for gNB and core network